SaidhbhFoley/IrisFisher/README.md

 # IrisFisher

-Iris Fisher Data Set Overview
+## Iris Fisher Data Set Overview
----
 The Iris flower data set or Fisher's Iris daa set is a multivariate data set.
 It was first introduced in 1936 in R. A. Fisher's paper *"The use of multiple measurements in taxonomic problems"*.
 R.A.
 Fisher was a British statistician and biologist.
 The dataset contains 50 records of the length and width of sepals and petals (in centimeters) for the three different iris species; *Iris setosa, Iris viginica, Iris versicolor*.
+Edgar Anderson collected the data on these three species in Quebec, Canada, and due to his collaboration this dataset is also referred to as Anderson's Iris dataset.
+Anderson collected 50 specimens each on the same day.
 Based on the differences observed amongst the three species, Fisher established a linear discrimiinant model to distinguish the species from one another.</p>

 The dataset contains 150 records under 5 characteristics:
 + Sepal length (cm)